Tom Lester

 Thomas William Lester (September 23, 1938 – April 20, 2020) was an American actor and evangelist.
-He was best known for his role as farmhand Eb Dawson on the television show Green Acres.
+He was best known for his role as farmhand Eb Dawson on the television show Green Acres as well as crossover appearances on Petticoat Junction, which was set near Green Acres' fictional town of Hooterville.
 He appeared in two feature animal films, Gordy and Benji.

 Early life and education

 Lester was born in Laurel, Mississippi, one of two children (both sons) of Pat Lester (1913–2009), an accountant with Gulf Oil, and Mary Sue (Thornton) Lester (1914–2009), a manager with Home Interiors and Gifts.

 In 1948, he became a born-again Christian, and became involved in the Baptist church.
 At that time he said he thought the Lord's plan for his life would deliver him to Hollywood, California, to embark on an acting career.
 He discussed his plans and his dream of becoming an actor with his parents.

-After he graduated from Laurel High School, he attended the University of Mississippi, where he was a member of the Sigma Nu Fraternity, and received a B.Sc. degree in chemistry and biology.
+After he graduated from Laurel High School, he attended the University of Mississippi, where he was a member of the Sigma Nu fraternity, and received a B.Sc. degree in chemistry and biology.
 He briefly attended graduate school at the University of Southern Mississippi, but acting became his main interest.

 After college he taught school in Purcell, Oklahoma, but he left for Los Angeles.
 In his early 20s he attended the First Baptist Church of Beverly Hills, California.